ProbAct: A Probabilistic Activation Function for Deep Neural Networks: ProbAct: A Stochastic Activation Function

 \subsection{Stochastic Regularizer}

 Figure \ref{fig:probact} (c) illustrates the effect of stochastic perturbation by ProbAct in the feature space of each neural network layer.
 Intuitively, ProbAct adds perturbation to each feature vector independently, and this function acts as a regularizer to the network.
 It should be noted that while the noise added to each ProbAct is isotropic, the noise from early layers is propagated to the subsequent layers; hence, the total noise added to a certain layer depends on the noise and weights of the early layers.
-For example, even in the simplest case where the network has two layers with a unit for each layer, the distribution of the second layer's output $y_2$ differs depending on the first and second layer's weights ($w_1$ and $w_2$) and sigmas ($\sigma_1$ and $\sigma_2$) as:

-Incidentally, as shown in Figure \ref{fig:probact} (c), a small noise variance tends to be learned in the final layer to make the network output stable (see Section \ref{section:ParameterAnalysis} for a quantitative evaluation).

-Using Eq.~\eqref{eq:theorem 1} from Theorem 1, assume $g$ is noise injection function that depends on noise $z$, and some differentiable transformations $\bm{d}$ over inputs $\bm{x}$ and model internal parameters $\bm{\phi}$.
-We can derive the output, $h$ as:

-If we use Eq.~\eqref{eq:stochastic h} for another noise addition methods like dropout~\cite{hinton2012improving} or masking the noise in denoising auto-encoders \cite{vincent2008extracting}, we can infer $z$ as noise multiplied just after a non-linearity is induced in a neuron.
-In the case of semantic hashing \cite{salakhutdinov2007semantic}, the noise $z$ is added just before the non-linearity.
-In the case of ProbAct, we sample from Gaussian noise and add it while computing $h$.
-Or we can say, we add a noise to the pre-activation, which is used as an input to the next layer.
-In doing so, self regularization behaviour is induced in the network.

 Further, the effect of regularization is proportional to the variance of the distribution.
 A high variance is induced with a higher $\sigma$ value, allowing sampling from a high variance distribution which is further away from the mean.
-This way the prediction is not over-reliant on one value, helpful in countering overfitting problem.
-For the fixed $\sigma$ case, the variance of the noise is fixed.
+This way the prediction is not over-reliant on one value, helpful in countering overfitting problems.
+For the fixed $\sigma$ case, the variance of the noise is constant.
 However, it helps in optimizing the weights of the network.
-We also show the regularization behaviour empirically in the experiments section.